jbx-protocol/juice-sdk/packages/core/doc/build-process.md

 ## Publish a new version

-1. Run `npm run build` to build the SDK.
+1. Run `yarn build` to build the SDK.
 2. Bump the npm version in accordance with Semver.
 3. Publish to npm using `npm publish`.